 After placing machines, storage, and belts, it is time to attach power lines.
 Wall power poles are a good choice for routing power along the walls of a factory, but individual machines may require free-standing poles.
 Place these poles along the Expansion Axis between two Production Arrays, and space the poles so that machines on each side can be powered by a single line of poles.
 Use tier 2 or 3 power poles to reduce the number of poles required.

 Single Power Link tells us that these power lines should be linked to the Power Chase, and from there to the Main Grid, via a single path: avoid creating mesh-like power grids.

 We turn our attention now to refineries, which present special challenges.

 Most machines in Satisfactory take n inputs and produce only a single output.
-This has the pleasant property that no network of these machines (so long as Immiscible Materials is followed) can deadlock.
+This has the pleasant property that no acyclic graph of these machines (so long as Immiscible Materials is followed) can deadlock.
 This is not true for refineries, which sometimes produce two outputs.
 When one output fills, the refinery stalls.
 This can take down an entire production chain.

 Adding buffers generally obscures the problem by slowing the response of the system to control inputs, and the added storage space rarely resolves the underlying imbalance.
 Burning fuel can discard some refinery products, but requires power consumption, which may not be sufficient.